instipod/DuoUniversalKeycloakAuthenticator/README.md

 # DuoUniversalKeycloakAuthenticator
 Authenticator for [Keycloak](https://github.com/keycloak/keycloak) that uses Duo's [Java Universal Prompt SDK](https://github.com/duosecurity/duo_universal_java) to challenge the user for Duo MFA as part of a Keycloak login flow.

-This has been tested against Keycloak 15.0.3 and Java 11.0.9.1.
+This has been tested against Keycloak 17.0.0 (Quarkus) and Java 11.0.9.1.
 It may against other versions of Keycloak and Java as well.

 ## How to use
 ### Install the authenticator extension